rgeoghegan/ocaml-redis/README.md

 Redis client library for Ocaml
 ==============================

-ocaml-redis implements the client spec of the [Redis key-value store](http://code.google.com/p/redis/).

-This branch is specifically implementing Redis 2.0, and is not compatible with Redis 1.2.5.
+ocaml-redis implements the client spec of the [Redis key-value store](http://redis.io/).
+This version is aimed to be compatible with Redis 2.2, and is not compatible with earlier versions.

 Example Usage
 -------------